jvolkman/rules_pycross/README.md

 4. download sdists and wheels
 5. build and install sdists; install wheels

-`rules_pycross` attemps to deconstruct this operation into its constituent parts and glue them together with Bazel:
+`rules_pycross` attempts to deconstruct this operation into its constituent parts and glue them together with Bazel:

 1. `pycross_target_environment` is used to specify target environments ahead of time provided with ABI, platform, and implementation parameters (similar to pip's `--abi`, `--platform`, and `--implementation` flags).
 These